In some Christian circles today there is a huge emphasis on the demonic realm and “deliverance” ministries.

 The danger of these kinds of deliverance ministries is to be simplistic, hyper-spiritual and treat every problem as demonic.

-Rather than struggling believer undergoing biblical counselling, or fostering repentance, or growing in godliness, or even taking medication, the pastor simply exorcises the appropriate demon or prays for the suitable breakthrough – leaving the unsuspecting believer with the same problem the next day.
+Rather than the struggling believer undergoing biblical counselling, or fostering repentance, or growing in godliness, or even taking medication; the pastor simply exorcises the appropriate demon or prays for the suitable breakthrough – leaving the unsuspecting believer with the same problem the next day.

-Of course, the opposite error, of ignoring the spiritual realm is also widespread – but that’s not my beef today.
-Satan and the demons certainly do exist and they certainly do seek to destroy precious people made in God’s image.
+Of course, the opposite error of ignoring the spiritual realm is also widespread – but that’s not my concern today.
+Satan and his demons certainly do exist and they certainly do seek to destroy precious people made in God’s image.